-I don’t know about you, but I’m craving shrimp ceviche, beef tartare, salmon sushi, oysters with raspberry mignonette, a ribeye with crispy brussel sprouts, truffle mac and cheese, tater tots, a slice of pepperoni pizza, tacos al pastor, a Cesars salad, strawberry cheesecake, a chocolate souffle, a Negroni, and a big glass of Cab to wash it all down.
+I don’t know about you, but I’m craving shrimp ceviche, beef tartare, salmon sushi, oysters with raspberry mignonette, a ribeye with crispy Brussels sprouts, truffle mac and cheese, tater tots, a slice of pepperoni pizza, tacos al pastor, a Caesars salad, strawberry cheesecake, a chocolate souffle, a Negroni, and a big glass of Cab to wash it all down.

 It’s been almost two months since the closure of nonessential Las Vegas restaurants and other businesses to help prevent the spread of COVID-19.
 All restaurants and bars had to close their doors to the public.
 So for the past few weeks, foodies like you and I have had many more meals at home than we are used to.
 I’ve been cooking A LOT, trying to execute several of my favorite dishes like chicken adobo, panang curry, pasta carbonara, and bbq pulled pork (which all turned out pretty good if I must say so myself!)
 Despite my renewed interest in cooking at home, I am anxiously looking forward to the day when I get to go out and eat again.

 There were so many Las Vegas restaurants that had just opened their doors to the public and so many more that we were expecting to embrace right before the Las Vegas restaurants closure.
 I promise I will make my way over to you, but for this special occasion, I will be visiting some of my favorite local restaurants where I know I can satisfy my cravings with their 5-star flavors and service to match.

 Echo and Rig – A butcher shop and top notch steakhouse at ⅓ the price of steakhouses on the Las Vegas Strip.
 Located in Tivoli Village in Summerlin.